bymatej/windows-server-vagrant/README.md

 - Password: `vagrant`

 Sound:
-- disabled
+- enabled, but not working until dummy drivers are installed

 At first I disabled the sound.
 Then I realized that some software (mainly games) won't start properly without sound card drivers.
 Then I tried installing a sound card, but I kept failing.
 Windows was picking some unknown media device, but I could not find drivers for it.
 Then I stumbled upon a dummy audio device that tricks Windows into thinking it has a proper sound card.
 All software started properly with that driver.
-Due to that, I disabled the sound again.
 See _Steps after vagrant up_ for more details on how to install those drivers.

 Gui:
 - disabled